evmcnb/quartz/content/Full/Anxiety Disorders.md

 1. Establish is treatment is needed
 2. Low intensity interventions
-3. CBT with graded therapy
+3. CBT with graded exposure

 ## Generalised anxiety disorder